heptarch/heptarch.github.io/drafts/demon.md

 Lane; Ede & Ravenscroft, royal tailors.
-The store blooms suddenly into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.
+The store blooms suddenly into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, the ermine and orders of chivalary, up the stairs to a humble bedroom lit only by the embers of a dying fire.

 The little Rumpelstiltskin man sits in a green armchair, all tatters,